Kyrgyzstan on edge of chaos after opposition storms government buildings

 The central election commission said it had annulled the results of the election and a new one would be called shortly.

-Following calls to legitimise a transfer of power, the outgoing parliament elected opposition politicians Myktybek Abdyldayev and Sadyr Zhaparov as speaker and interim prime minister respectively.
+Following calls to legitimise a transfer of power, the outgoing parliament elected opposition politician Myktybek Abdyldayev as speaker.

+It also proposed Sadyr Zhaparov as interim prime minister, online media outlet 24.kg quoted Abdyldayev as saying on Tuesday evening.
+Other media previously reported that he was elected as interim prime minister.

 Protesters sprang Zhaparov earlier in the day from a prison where he was serving a sentence on charges of hostage-taking in 2013 unrest.